copernicus-mogley/zkav.club/README.md

 - Audio and video recording/livestreaming for staged presentations or panels
 - Community-powered content creation studio for interviews, podcasts, stories, etc
-- Localization: Live transcription and translation broadcasting
+- Localization: Live transcription and translation streams
-- Restreaming to social networks, media and chat platforms
+- Rebroadcasting to social networks, media and chat platforms
 - Live clip-making and other community contests
 - Hype and interaction, plus audience audio/video tech support
 - Long-format and clip video editing post-production